Evolving Programmatic Skill Networks: Experiments and Analysis

 \subsection{Experimental Setup}

-We leverage OpenAI’s \texttt{gpt-5-mini-2025-08-07} for all the operators across both environments.
+We leverage OpenAI’s \texttt{gpt-5-mini-2025-08-07} for all operators across both environments.
+To assess whether PSN’s learning dynamics are robust across model families, we additionally run all Minecraft experiments with \texttt{Qwen3-Coder-Next}~\citep{cao2026qwen3}, an open-weight model with 3B active parameters (80B total), representing a fundamentally different model family from GPT-5-mini and orders of magnitude smaller in active model size.
 The Minecraft simulator is built on top of MineDojo and leverages Mineflayer JavaScript APIs for motor controls~\citep{mineflayer_github}.
 For the Crafter environment, we implemented a Mineflayer-like Python API system for the control of the Crafter bot.
-PSN operators (e.g., \opcodegen and \opreflect) are instantiated by prompted LLMs.
-Example prompts are provided in Appendix~\ref{app:prompt_templates}.
+PSN operators (e.g., \opcodegen and \opreflect) are instantiated by prompted LLMs (see Appendix~\ref{app:prompt_templates} for example prompts).
+The continual learning dynamics we measure arise from PSN's architectural scaffolding: trace-based credit assignment, maturity-aware update gating, and canonical refactor operations, rather than prompt-level tricks.
+We verify this attribution directly via a cross-LLM ablation of inline knowledge scaffolding (Appendix~\ref{app:scaffolding_ablation}), showing that on GPT-5-mini the inline knowledge corrigendum contributes only $+2$pp to diagnostic correctness on Phase~1 reflection cases, versus $+33$pp on Qwen3.